JheKWall/jhekwall.github.io/index.md

 Notes and unexpected data:
 - Cohorts are all first-time, full-time freshmen from the same academic year (fall to summer).
 These cohorts are measured across the next seven academic years.
 - ANC's increased completion rate is abnormal in comparison to the other two-year institutions, putting it on par with the completion rates of four-year institutions like UT Martin and Murray State University.
-- ANC's reported living expenses dropped from ~18K+ in 2013-2014 to ~10K+ in 2014-15.
-This significant drop was less likely to be an actual drop in institution-reported living expenses and more likely to be caused by a change in reporting methodology.
+- ANC's reported living expenses fell from $18,575 in 2013-14 to $10,524 in 2014-15, a 43% drop in a single year.
+This is unlikely to reflect a real change in what students spent, and is more likely a change in the institution's reporting methodology.
 - UTM did not begin reporting living expenses until 2012-13 (the rest of the dataset starts from 2009-10).

 Data sources: